lukhar/presentations/java_hassle_free_unit_testing.rst

 Few things I've noticed
 =======================

-* hard to figure out what is behaviour is actually tested (everything is clattered, variable names are verbose but not descriptive...)
+* hard to figure out what behaviour is actually tested (everything is clattered, variable names are verbose but not descriptive...)

-* obsolete comments ("Add", "author") *there's git for that...*
+* obsolete comments ("Add", "author"?  *there's git for that...*)

 * mock returning mock brrr...